bdash-app/bdash/README.md

 $ yarn start
 ```

-After changing the code, you can reload with `⌘+R` to apply the change.
+After changing the code, you can reload with `⌘+Alt+R` to apply the change.

 ## License